 Code of Conduct

 The Collab Lab is dedicated to providing a harassment-free experience for everyone.
-We do not tolerate harassment of participants in any form.
+We do not tolerate harassment of developers in any form.

 This code of conduct applies to all Collab Lab spaces, including but not limited to our GitHub and Slack teams, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the RESPONSE TEAM.

-Some Collab Lab spaces may have additional rules in place, which will be made clearly available to participants.
-Participants are responsible for knowing and abiding by these rules.
+Some Collab Lab spaces may have additional rules in place, which will be made clearly available to developers.
+Developers are responsible for knowing and abiding by these rules.

 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, or religion.